-Robert Wagner Recalls Night Of Natalie Wood’s Drowning in Rare Interview
+Robert Wagner Recalls Night Of Natalie Wood’s Drowning In Rare Interview

 Gregson Wagner said that Natalie Wood: What Remains Behind needed Wagner, and if he had not been able to “go there” it was unlikely that the documentary would have been released.
 She also admitted that it is unlikely she will ever know the entire story of her mother’s final night, calling it a “terrible, terrible accident.”
 She added that the only thing that could be blamed was “too much alcohol.”

-Gregson Wagner is also releasing a memoir that spends some focus on her mother — titled More Than Love — and has hopes that the two projects will allow for her mother to be defined by her life instead of the mystery of her death.
+Gregson Wagner is also releasing a memoir that focuses on her mother — titled More Than Love — and has hopes that the two projects will allow for her mother to be defined by her life instead of the mystery of her death.